Skip to content

 Getty Images, Sorapop

 If, for example, you were a talented painter and wanted to paint a picture.
 You go to a store to purchase paint, brushes, and a canvas.
-When you create your painting of a beautiful landscape, you could post it online to sell without any middleman dipping a finger in your profit.
-Now, pretend that the paint brush company as well as the paint company, the canvas company, and even the store where you purchased supplies all declare that they will lay claim to your painting.
-They declare that they deserve to be the one to determine how it’s priced, they should make profit from selling your painting instead of you, and they have rights to hand it to another art firm for free without your consent.
+When you create your painting of a beautiful landscape, you could post it online to sell without any middleman dipping a finger into your profit.
+Now, pretend that the paint brush company, as well as the paint company, the canvas company, and even the store where you purchased supplies, all declare that they will lay claim to your painting.
+They declare that they deserve to be the ones to determine how it’s priced, they should make a profit from selling your painting instead of you, and they have the right to hand it to another art firm for free without your consent.

 Would you allow this assistant and their broker into your life?
 Again, your answer would be, "Absolutely not.”

-In the real world, we actually say "Absolutely, yes” in both of these hypothetical examples when it comes to using technology.
+In the real world, we actually say "absolutely, yes” in both of these hypothetical examples when it comes to using technology.
 Worse still, we actively enable it without thinking twice, because it’s easier for us.
-With this blind trust, we become lucrative commodities for these platforms without a say and without fair rights.
-We are decrying the loss of civil liberties around the world – and still, we are gladly handing over keys to our data all day long every day.
+With this blind trust, we become lucrative commodities for these platforms without a say or without fair rights.
+We are decrying the loss of civil liberties around the world—and still, we are gladly handing over keys to our data all day long every day.

 Akshay Gupta is the chief executive officer of Sez.us, a reputation-based social media platform designed to foster civil, authentic conversation by rewarding respectful engagement and suppressing inflammatory content.